SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     |-------------|--------|
     | maxmemory   | 0      |

-4. Now we need to verify that `maxmemory-policy` remains at the `noeviction` default setting:
+3. Verify that `maxmemory-policy` remains at the `noeviction` default setting:

    **Terminal**
     ```shell